orbeon/orbeon-forms-doc/installation/jboss.md

         3. Change the `<res-ref-name>` to match what the `<res-ref-name> in your `web.xml`.
         4. Change the `<jndi-name>` to `java:jboss/datasources/oracle`, replacing `oracle` by the database name you used in `<res-ref-name>`.
         4. Update `WEB-INF/jboss-web.xml` inside the `orbeon.war` with the version you edited.
-2. In JBoss, install the JDBC driver:
+2. In WildFly, install the JDBC driver:
     1. Download the MySQL JDBC driver, say `oracle-driver.jar`, and place it in the `standalone/deployments` directory.
     2. Start the server, and check you see the message `Deployed "oracle-driver.jar" (runtime-name : "oracle-driver.jar")`.
-3. In JBoss, define the datasource:
+3. In WildFly, define the datasource:
     1. Editing `standalone/configuration/standalone.xml`, inside the `<datasources>` add the following:

         ```xml